New York Surrogate's Court (Probate Court): A Complete Guide

 How New York's Surrogate's Court Is Organized

 New York has a Surrogate's Court in each of its 62 counties.
-Each court is headed by a Surrogate, an elected judge with jurisdiction over decedents' estates, trusts, and guardianship of minors and adults with developmental disabilities.
-The Surrogate is supported by court attorneys, court clerks, court examiners (for guardianship cases), and law assistants.
-In New York City, the five Surrogate's Courts — one for each borough — operate semi-independently and each has its own preferences, schedules, and case management practices.
+Each court is headed by a Surrogate — an elected judge with jurisdiction over decedents' estates, trusts, and the guardianship of minors and of adults with developmental disabilities (SCPA § 201).
+The Surrogate is supported by court attorneys, clerks, court examiners (in guardianship matters), and law assistants.

 The Kinds of Cases the Surrogate's Court Hears